 McLean Care’s Response to COVID-19

-McLean Care is constantly monitoring new advice and guidelines to protect our Residence, Clients, Staff and their extended families and will be updating our procedures according to the legislation in Queensland or New South Wales and advice provided by the Australian Federal Government.
+McLean Care is constantly monitoring new advice and guidelines to protect our Residents, Clients, Staff and their extended families and will be updating our procedures according to the legislation in Queensland or New South Wales and advice provided by the Australian Commonwealth Government.

 Thank you for your patience as we work towards keeping our residents and our communities as safe as possible.

-We want to remind you that our visitor access restrictions have not changed and remain in line with government advice that aims to reduce the risk of COVID-19 entering into our homes:
+We want to remind you that our visitor access procedures remain in line with government advice that aims to reduce the risk of COVID-19:

 - All visitors must enter through the designated entry and follow guidance provided by staff on arrival.
-There is a requirement for a screening process that includes temperature testing
+There is a screening process on arrival that includes temperature testing

-- The visiting hour periods are between 10am-12noon and between 2pm-4pm
+- The visiting hour periods are between 9am-12noon and between 2pm-5pm

 - All visitors must have received a current 2020 Influenza Immunisation and will need to provide evidence of this.
 This can be a letter from your GP, or an immunisation history statement available from Medicare.
 You will only need to show this once as we will also be maintaining a confidential register of immunisation status.

-Please remember, we are not out of the woods yet, restrictions may need to be revised based on Government directives and COVID-19 cases in our local communities.
+Please remember, we are not out of the woods yet, restrictions will be revised depending on Government advice and legislation and any cases of COVID-19 cases in our communities.
 We will continue to provide you with information should changes occur.
-And most importantly if you are unwell in any way or have the flu or COVID-19 like symptoms PLEASE do not visit any of our facilities.

 Thank you once again for your understanding, patience and support.